nicoloabrate/COREutils/README.md

 ## 📘 Documentation

 The package documentation can be found inside COREutils itself.
+The documentation can be compiled by the user in HTML or LaTeX formats by running the following instructions inside the main COREutils directory,

+`pip install -r docs/requirements.txt`

+For HTML:

+`sphinx-build -b html docs docs_html`

+For PDF:

+`sphinx-build -b latex docs docs_tex`

 ## 📞 Contacts